Andrea/Portdocs/README.md

 ### 12th July

 It gets to the point where I am not sure if things are broken or just too slow... tho too slow is kind of broken too ...
+Anyway, today I was trying to put togheter everything that worked, I found a little problem on the AndroidHelper class (it wasn't creating a directory if there wasn't one, but now it is) anyway.. it seemed like things were slow but working on then
+ I thought it would be a good idea to integrate the input into Duality.

+ The input is something we worked with about a month ago, it was really painful to get working and we knew there was some issues with it, namely lag, significant (a few seconds) lag.
+Imagine my surprise when I go to run the spike and it does not take controller input..at all.
+Hours debugging to try to find out what the hell is going on :(

+The input library lives in a *.jar specific to the manufacturer, and we patched togheter some jni so that the input with the controller worked.
+It is important to get this right because our game has rumble, and we got the controller rumbling before in our spike

 # Summary